-Protecting the confidentiality and security of personal information is integral to the way in which Ethos Impact LLC and its affiliates ("Ethos", “us” or “we”) conduct business worldwide.
+Protecting the confidentiality and security of personal information is integral to the way in which Ethos Impact Inc. and its affiliates ("Ethos", “us” or “we”) conduct business worldwide.

 Generally, Ethos is the “controller” of any personal information that you provide to us and this Privacy Notice is intended to cover certain notice requirements when we determine the purpose and means of processing such personal information in the regions in which we operate.
 Where additional provisions required by local legislation apply, we have addressed those provisions in separate expanders below.

 This Privacy Notice and other legal notices listed on this website (www.ethosesg.com) (together, with all sub-domains and other websites that we own or operate, "Website"), explain our collection, use and disclosure of personal information collected in the course of our business activities.

 This Privacy Notice does not apply to information collected, stored, shared, or distributed by third-party sites.
 This Privacy Notice does not apply to our employees, who are covered by our internal notices, policies and procedures.

 Please read this Privacy Notice carefully.
 The summary immediately below describes only highlights, and we encourage you to read this Privacy Notice completely.

 Ethos' main clients and prospects are companies.
 Ethos' vendors, service providers and consultants (together, “Vendors”) are typically companies but on occasion may be individuals.